CSUF-CPSC411-2022S/CPSC449-Project-4/README.md

 1. Ensure that your nginx is configured to our tutorial.txt

+2. Open cronjob-config and paste the script into the crontab config to schedule the command.

-2. Start the API by running
+3. Start the API by running

    foreman start

-3. After the API has started, run the following to initalize the databases
+4. After the API has started, run the following to initalize the databases

    ./bin/init.sh

-4. Go to local.gd docs to view and test all the endpoints
+5. Go to local.gd docs to view and test all the endpoints

    Users Microservice: